danieloneill/ComponentPrinter/README.md

 * printComplete
+  * when the component successfully prints this signal will be emitted.

+* printError
-  * when the component is printer this signal will be emitted.
+  * when the component unsuccessfully prints this signal will be emitted.

 * antialiasChanged
   * antialiasing setting changed